MarcusHoltz/marcusholtz.github.io/_posts/2023-10-08-nzyme-wireless-penetration-defense.md

 echo -e "##################################################\n##  Once install is complete, reboot is needed  ##\n##################################################"
 ###
 #######################################################
-### Wrap this as a function so we can control output later
+### MAIN FUNCTION: Wrap this as a function so we can control output later
 #######################################################
 main_function() {
 ### Update and install requirements